 Missouri felonies are major crimes that result in punishment of more than one year in prison.
-Class C Felonies in Missouri are serious and include charges ranging from first degree involuntary manslaugter to theft to second degree statutory rape.
+Class C Felonies in Missouri are serious and include charges ranging from first-degree involuntary manslaughter to theft to second-degree statutory rape.
 The most common Class C Felony class involves drug possession charges and we get many questions about Class C felonies as well as other drug charges.

 Drug Charges as a Missouri Class C Felony

 Drug possession charges are the most commonly charged cases in Missouri and have hefty penalties for those who are charged and convicted.
 With the exception of small quantities of Marijuana, anyone found in possession of a controlled substance, will be charged at least with a Class C felony.
 There are many other drug charges that are more severe and it is important that a drug possession attorney clearly understands the complexities of drug charges.

 For example, there are different threshold amounts for different drugs that can change the charge from “Possession of a controlled substance” to “Trafficking in the second degree” It is common for people to think that the charge of “Trafficking” includes transporting or distribution of drugs, but in Missouri, Second Degree Trafficking it is just possession of a controlled substance over a certain amount depending on the drug.

 Overall, the most important factors in a drug case are the amount of the drug located, how the items are packaged (indicating distribution), and the circumstances around the location of the drugs.
 Each charge is different and one should immediately consult with an experienced attorney.